section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-turicreate/index.md

 ### Data Manipulation

-In this tutorial, we will build a machine learning model that will be used for diabetes risk prediction.
+In this tutorial, we will build a machine learning model used for diabetes risk prediction.
 The dataset to be used will be from the [UCI Machine learning Repository](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.)

 The dataset contains the signs and symptoms of a newly diabetic person.
 This will help in training and building our model.
 In the end, we will use this model to make predictions.